openrails/openrails-triage/README.md

 * "Code was committed but bug is not in progress or fixed"
 * "Code was committed exclusively more than 28 days ago but bug is not fixed"
 * "No code was committed but bug is fixed"
+* "No assignee set but bug is in progress"
+* "No assignee set but bug is fixed"
+* "No milestone set but bug is fixed"

 ## Blueprint triage